WeizhenLiuBioinform/HALVS-Hierarchical-Vein-Segment/README.md

 ## Citations
 Please cite our paper in your publications if our methods and dataset are helpful to your research.
 The BibTeX is as follows:
 ~~~
-@misc{liu2024revealing,
+@article{liu2024revealing,
   title={Revealing Hierarchical Structure of Leaf Venations in Plant Science via Label-Efficient Segmentation: Dataset and Method},
-      author={Weizhen Liu and Ao Li and Ze Wu and Yue Li and Baobin Ge and Guangyu Lan and Shilin Chen and Minghe Li and Yunfei Liu and Xiaohui Yuan and Nanqing Dong},
+  author={Liu, Weizhen and Li, Ao and Wu, Ze and Li, Yue and Ge, Baobin and Lan, Guangyu and Chen, Shilin and Li, Minghe and Liu, Yunfei and Yuan, Xiaohui and others},
-      year={2024},
-      eprint={2405.10041},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
+  journal={arXiv preprint arXiv:2405.10041},
+  year={2024}
 }